-6.0 RAM RFO SCHEDULE
+6.0 BIO-RAM RFO SCHEDULE

 The following schedule and deadlines apply to this RFO.
-SDG&E reserves the right to revise this schedule at anytime and in SDG&E's sole discretion.
+SDG&E reserves the right to revise this schedule at any time and in SDG&E's sole discretion.
 Respondents are responsible for monitoring the RFO Website for updated schedules and possible amendments to the RFO or the solicitation process.

 NO. ITEM DATE 1.
-RFO Issued and SDG&E Begins Accepting Bids July 13, 2015 2.
-Bidder's Conference July 22, 2015 DEADLINE TO SUBMIT QUESTIONS 4.
-Question submittal cut-off date.
-July 29, 2015 Answers to all questions will be posted on SDG&E's website no later than July 29, 2015 8/5/15.
-DEADLINE TO SUBMIT RAM OFFERS/CLOSING DATE 6.
-Offers must be uploaded to PowerAdvocate® by no later than 12 P.M. (i.e. August 21, 2015 NOON) Pacific Standard Time 7.
-NOTIFICATION TO WINNING AND CONTINGENT BIDDERS October 30, 2015 WINNING BIDDERS ACCEPTANCE/WITHDRAWAL LETTER due from Winning Bidders indicating: 8. a) Withdrawal from SDG&E's solicitation; OR November 6, 2015 b) Acceptance of standing as a winning bid; withdrawal from participating in any other solicitation and evidence of withdrawal notice to all other solicitors 9.
-NOTIFICATION TO CONTINGENT BIDDERS November 10, 2015 CONTINGENT BIDDERS ACCEPTANCE/WITHDRAWAL LETTER due from Contingent Bidders indicating: 10. a) Withdrawal from SDG&E's solicitation; OR November 17, 2015 b) Acceptance of standing as a winning bid; withdrawal from participating in any other solicitation and evidence of withdrawal notice to all other solicitors 11.
-SDG&E issues appreciation notices to unsuccessful Respondents December 11, 2015 12.
-Execute PPAs for targeted 91.9 MW for RAM and 10.5 - 25 MW for SunRate December 11, 2015 13.
-SDG&E submits Tier 2 Advice Letter with PPAs to CPUC for approval January 15, 2016 14.
-Anticipated CPUC approval (prior to any appeal and/or suspension) February 12, 2016
+RFO Issued and SDG&E Begins Accepting Bids June 28, 2016 2.
+Bidder's Conference July 6, 2016 4.
+DEADLINE TO SUBMIT QUESTIONS Question submittal cut-off date.
+Answers to all questions will be posted on SDG&E's website no later than July 20, 2016.
+July 15, 2016 6.
+DEADLINE TO SUBMIT BioRAM OFFERS/CLOSING DATE Offers must be uploaded to PowerAdvocate® by no later than 12 P.M. (i.e. NOON) Pacific Prevailing Time July 28, 2016 7.
+NOTIFICATION TO WINNING AND CONTINGENT BIDDERS October 4, 2016 8.
+WINNING BIDDERS ACCEPTANCE/WITHDRAWAL LETTER due from Winning Bidders indicating: a) Withdrawal from SDG&amp;E's solicitation; OR b) Acceptance of standing as a winning bid; withdrawal from participating in any other solicitation and evidence of withdrawal notice to all other solicitors October 11, 2016 11.
+SDG&E issues appreciation notices to unsuccessful Respondents November 8, 2016 12.
+SDG&E and successful bidders Execute PPAs November 8, 2016 13.
+SDG&E submits Tier 2 Advice Letter with PPAs to CPUC for approval December 13, 2016 14.
+Anticipated CPUC approval (prior to any appeal and/or suspension) January 10, 2017